samuelgja/joint/packages/joint-react/README.md

 - **Controlled mode props**
   - `elements`, `links`, `onElementsChange`, `onLinksChange`

-> Tip: You can pass an existing JointJS `dia.Graph` into `Diagram` if you need to integrate with external data lifecycles.
+> Tip: You can pass an existing JointJS `dia.Graph` into `GraphProvider` if you need to integrate with external data lifecycles.

 ---